 Consider these factors when designing your plan:

 Ideally, these awards should be paid in cash, although equity may also be used (see above options).
-Performance periods may be designed to align with the company’s strategic plan and goals, with complementary metrics established at the beginning of a performance period.
+Performance periods may be designed (performance management can help) to align with the company’s strategic plan and goals, with complementary metrics established at the beginning of a performance period.

 Establish vesting parameters, whether time or performance-based, and determine the distribution rules for the plan (i.e. change of control, retirement, employment separation, etc.).

-Test the plan for compliance with IRC §409A, as these plans are considered non-qualified deferred compensation and subject to substantial penalties for non-compliance.
+Test the plan for compliance with IRC §409A; they are considered non-qualified deferred compensation and subject to substantial penalties, including taxes and interest, for non-compliance.
+Remember, work with a trusted compensation, tax, or legal advisor to check this compliance.